wso2/docs-mi/en/docs/learn/examples/file-processing/mailto-transport-examples.md

 Following are the integration artifacts (proxy service) that we can use to implement this scenario.

-Enter a valid email address prefixed with the transport sender name (specified in the `deployment.toml` file).
+Enter a valid email address prefixed with the transport sender name (configured in the `deployment.toml` file).
 For example, if the transport sender is 'mailto', the endpoint URL should be as follows: `mailto:targetemail@mail.com`.

 !!!
 Note
     -   You need to update the property values with the actual values of the mail sender account.